Create new terms by merging old ones

 Smash words together like Shakespeare.

-The first people to “neologize publicly on purpose,” Wallraff writes, were English writers Lewis Carroll and Edward Lear.
-Among other neologisms, Carroll, author of Through the Looking Glass, brought us chortle, a combination of snort and chuckle.
+Among the first people to “neologize publicly on purpose,” Wallraff writes, were English writers Lewis Carroll and Edward Lear.
+Carroll, author of Through the Looking Glass, added chortle — a combination of snort and chuckle — to the English language.

-That makes chortle a portmanteau, a combination of two or more words into one new word.
-Portmanteau — think Travelocity — comes from the English portmanteau luggage, a piece of luggage with two compartments.
+Portmanteau comes from the English portmanteau luggage, a piece of luggage with two compartments.
 (Or as Carroll wrote, “two meanings packed up into one word.”)

 Our language is filled with portmanteaus: smog (from smoke and fog), motel (motor and hotel) and brunch (breakfast and lunch).